Free trial

 13.1 The Provider is obliged to comply with the provisions of the Data Protection Act (DSG), the General Data Protection Regulation (GDPR) and any other statutory confidentiality obligations.

 13.2 The Provider processes the personal data required for the purpose of fulfilling the contract.
 The detailed data protection information (data protection declaration) in accordance with Art.
-13 et seq. of the GDPR can be found on the Provider’s homepage at https://testify.io/datenschutzbestimmungen.
+13 ff GDPR can be found on the Provider’s homepage at https://testify.io/datenschutzbestimmungen available.

 14. data export, data deletion

-14.1 The Customer has the option of retrieving a copy of the data stored by it on the data server, which can be retrieved via the export functions available in the software, at any time in the data format in which the data was stored on the data server (“data export”).
-The Customer may request a copy of the Customer’s data that cannot be retrieved via the export functions available in the Software from the Provider once per calendar quarter free of charge.
-If the Customer requests a copy of this data more than once in a calendar quarter, the Customer must pay a fee for this.
+14.1 The Customer has the option of retrieving a copy of the data stored by it on the data server, which can be retrieved using the export functions available in the software, at any time in the data format in which the data was stored on the data server (“data export”).
+Individual requirements for data exports can be provided in consultation with the provider for a fee.

 14.2 The Provider shall delete the Customer Data in its possession 30 days after termination of the contract, unless the Customer (i) notifies the Provider within this period that the data retrieved by it by means of data export is unreadable or incomplete or (ii) requests a copy of the data that cannot be retrieved via the export functions available in the Software within this period.
-The Customer’s failure to notify the Provider in accordance with points (i) and (ii) above shall be deemed to constitute the Customer’s consent to the deletion of the data.
-The Provider shall specifically draw the Customer’s attention to the significance of its behavior in the context of the termination of the contract.
+Failure to notify the customer in accordance with the above points (i) and (ii) shall be deemed to constitute the customer’s consent to the deletion of the data.

 15. data backup

-The provider will back up the customer’s data on the data server once per calendar day.
+The Provider shall back up the customer’s data once per calendar day to a backup data center (geo-redundant).
 The data shall be stored for at least 30 calendar days.
-The data backup shall be carried out in the manner described in Annex ./1.
+The data backup is carried out in the manner described in the system specification.

 16. changes to the contractual conditions

 Unless otherwise specifically regulated, the Provider is entitled to amend or supplement these contractual terms and conditions as described below.
 The Provider shall inform the Customer of the amendments or additions at least four weeks before they come into effect.
-If the Customer does not agree with the amendments or additions to the contractual terms and conditions, it may object to the amendments with a notice period of one week to the date on which the amendments or additions are intended to take effect.
+If the Customer does not agree with the amendments or additions to the contractual terms and conditions, it may object to the amendments with a notice period of one week to the date on which the amendments or additions are intended to take effect or terminate the contract.
 The objection must be made in writing.
 If the customer does not object, the amendments or additions to the contractual terms and conditions shall be deemed to have been approved by the customer.
-The Provider shall draw the Customer’s attention to the intended significance of his conduct when notifying him of the amendments or additions to the contractual terms and conditions.

 17 Final provisions